-I’m very lucky to have had a childhood full of sweet memories and many of them are food related.
+I’m very lucky to have had a childhood full of sweet memories and many of them are food-related.
 My family didn’t have any sophisticated ingredients but every single dish my mum & dad prepared was so satisfying and delicious.
 Today, I’m sharing a super simple dish that always reminds me of my dear mum (now it has become my own children’s favourite dish): Chinese steamed eggs (蒸蛋羹), also know as water egg or egg custard.

 It couldn’t be simpler to make Chinese steamed eggs: beat the eggs, add water then steam.
 Voilà, all done!
 However, it does require a bit of attention to detail to achieve the perfect texture: smooth, slippery and heavenly soft.

-The right egg water ratio
+The perfect egg water ratio

-For example, I normally use medium-sized egg which measures about 50ml each.
+For example, I normally use medium-sized eggs which measure about 50ml each.
 So I add 100ml of water.
 If you wish, replace water with chicken stock for a fuller taste.

-The right water temperature
+The ideal water temperature

 Getting rid of lumps and bubbles

-In order to make the steamed egg super smooth, you need to remove any lumps and bubbles in the egg water mixture prior to steaming. if possible, use a sieve to filter when pouring the mixture into steaming bowl(s).
+In order to make the steamed egg super smooth, you need to remove any lumps and bubbles in the egg water mixture prior to steaming.
+If possible, use a sieve to filter when pouring the mixture into steaming bowl(s).

 Avoid dripping water from the lid

 Unless using a traditional bamboo steamer which allows the steam to escape from the lid, I suggest you cover the bowls with cling film (pierce a couple of times).
-This is to prevent the condensation on the lid from dropping onto the smooth surface of the egg curd.
+This is to prevent the condensation on the lid from dripping onto the smooth surface of the egg curd.
 See the image above: the bowl on the left wasn’t covered by cling film thus has an uneven surface.

 Seasoning: less is more